Why to know the sex before giving birth?

 Special blood tests can determine your baby’s gender.
 These tests are usually only carried out on women over the age of 35, or those with an increased risk of chromosomal disorders.

-This tests is also carried out mostly on high-risk pregnancies.
+This test is also carried out mostly on high-risk pregnancies.
 Using a sample of amniotic fluid, it can detect genetic abnormalities and your baby’s gender.

 Chorionic villus sampling (CVS)